bartczernicki/AzureOpenAILogProbs/README.md

 Example Output:
 ![Azure OpenAI Log Probs - First Token Prob](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/ProcessOption-FirstTokenProbability.png)

+Note the image above illustrates the True and False output from the LLM as well as the probability of that True or False output.
+Because the True or False are the first and only tokens in the response, the first token (LogProb) probability can be used.

 ### 2) First Token Probability [With Brier Scores] - Calculating Brier Scores of the First Token Probability
    * This example shows how to measure the forecasting & predictive accuracy of the model.